 - Average Pay: $10 to $14 per hour

 - Additional Benefits: Insurance, tuition assistance, employee assistance program, flexible work hours, etc.

-- Read more about job opportunities with ACE Hardware.
+- Find out more about job opportunities with Ace Hardware.

 - Jobs Available for Felons: Courtesy Clerk, Cashier, Manager, Supervisors, Corporate Office Jobs, Supply Office Jobs, Pharmacy Jobs, etc.

-- Additional Benefits: Comprehensive benefits package, promotion from within, etc.
+- Additional Benefits: Comprehensive benefits package, promotion from within

-- Read more about job opportunities with Albertsons.
+- Find out more about job opportunities with Albertsons.